 I needed an interpreter present throughout all my meetings with my client and he submitted an invoice to me.
 Shall I pay the interpreter and claim it on my CJA 20?

 NO!!
 Interpreters and all other expert services (e.g. psychologists, investigators, fingerprint analysts, etc.) are to be claimed on a CJA 21.

 What is the current interpreter rate?

-See Page 2 for interpreter rates at Questions About CJA Vouchers.
+See Page 2 for interpreter rates at CJA Voucher Workbook.